-Style Used for reference A cross-reference within this guide or to another guide.
+Style Used for bold Names of menus, menu commands, buttons, and dialog boxes that appear on the screen. reference A cross-reference within this guide or to another guide.
 X Identifies instructions specific to the IAR Embedded Workbench interface.
 Identifies instructions specific to the command line interface.